Some highly opinionated, unsubstantiated internet posts about the dangers of essential oils to our pets are scaring pet parents.

 So, yeah — I’m a fan of fresh air.
 No doctoring needed.

-This pet health content was written by a veterinarian, Dr. Debora Lichtenberg, VMD.
-It was last reviewed March 7, 2018.
+This pet health content about diffusing essential oils around pets was written by a veterinarian, Dr. Debora Lichtenberg, VMD.
+It was last reviewed and updated Nov.
+21, 2018.

 Catnip generally is harmless.
 But technically, YES, cats can overdose on it.
 Here’s why.
 See the article